 Once we solved the distance problem, another issue cropped up.
 Our flash detection circuit was so good that it was detecting too many sources of light, causing false triggers.
 The sun, car headlights, and even a flashlight would set the device off!
 While false triggers aren't inherently a huge problem, they do slightly reduce bulb life so we wanted to eliminate them.
 We discovered that by creating powerful filtering circuitry, we could do real-time analysis of the detected light.
 This hardware filtering circuit allowed us to reduce false alerts by over 90%.

-We've put a tremendous amount of thought, work, and sweat into the noPhoto.
+We've put a tremendous amount of thought into the noPhoto.
 We know it will protect you well.